Roatan Popular Destinations

 West Bay is the most visited town in Roatan.
 There are a few good reasons for this.
 For one, the beach is has been voted a top destination in global publications.
 Cruise ships have dedicated trips to West Bay Roatan so the beach can be a magnet for tourist during the days when a cruise ship is docked in Roatan.
 West Bay makes for great snorkeling, and its calm lake-like waters are prime real estate for water activities.
 It's easy to understand why West Bay is consistently voted one of the top beaches in the world.
 It's long white sand beach is surrounded by the second largest reef barrier in the world which makes it an aquatic and adventure paradise.
 Come here if you want amazing snorkeling just steps from the beach.
 West Bay beach is also full of wonderful restaurants and the perfect place for strolling, paddle boarding or sunbathing.

-TRAVEL TIP: It is cheaper to stay in West End and then take a 3 dollar taxi-boat ride to West Bay for the day.
+PRO TIP: It is cheaper to stay in West End and then take a 3 dollar taxi-boat ride to West Bay for the day.

-TRAVEL TIP TWO: There is a major discount for eateries that are not located on the Waterfront.
+PRO TIP2: There is a major discount for eateries that are not located on the Waterfront.
 Find them and enjoy.

 Roatan's West End Village is one of a kind.
 This is hands down the one stop fits all destination.
 West End offers the most diversity in shopping, eateries, scuba, accommodations, and a social scene both during the day and at night.
 Half moon bay is home to iSoar, a repurposed sailboat which is rigged with several rope swings.
 Best of all, iSoar is free!
 See the iSoar Video here.